modo-studio/SugarRecord/README.md

 *Note: It's going to suppose a big step to SugarRecord because it's going to make it more flexible for all kind of developers.
 You can use the current initial version of SugarRecord 0.2 (master branch).*

+## Coming features
+- Abstract FetchedResultsController to use with Realm and CoreData
+- Integration with Restkit
+- Integration with iCloud
+- Support to migrations

 ## Requirements

 - Xcode 6